Chalandri: Dictatorship-Start of immigration

 At the beginning of the dictatorship of the Colonels, Chalandri had only 15,000 to 20,000 permanent residents.
 It was the area of taverns, villas and pine trees.
 On Penteli Avenue, 1–2 cars per minute were being driven on Penteli Avenue, since Vrilissia and Penteli had not yet been urbanized and were deserted areas.
 Only in and around Dourou Square it is estimated that there were at least ten famous luxury taverns, where the Athenian bourgeoisie frequented.
-Some of them were "Astoria" (having two "Titania" cinemas next to it), "O Mimis" (roast piglets), "O kynegos, to kynegi" (hunting goods), "O Mistos" (a tavern for barrel-feeders), etc. Chalandri had many cinemas, both winter and summer, one of which was a luxury cinema for the time, the Cine "Eleftheria" (double winter and summer) which was destroyed by fire.
+Some of them were "Astoria" (having two "Titania" cinemas next to it), "O Mimis" (roast piglets), "O kynegos, to kynegi" (hunting goods), "O Mistos" (a tavern for barrel-feeders), etc. Chalandri had many cinemas, both winter and summer, one of which was a luxury cinema for the time, the Cine "Eleftheria" (double winter and summer) at Platonos 7, which was destroyed by fire in 1978.
 In this cinema, every Saturday, up-and-coming rock and pop bands of the time gave performances, which brought out famous musicians, such as Aphrodite's Child (Demis Roussos, Vangelis Papathanasiou), Vlasis Bonatsos, Kostas Tournas, etc. The booming rise of tourist arrivals during the dictatorship resulted in insufficient numbers of beds in the existing Athenian hotels and the mainly American tourists of the time were sent to the 3 small hotels of Chalandri.
 During this period, many jobs were created in the area, attracting new residents who migrated from other districts of Attica or other parts of Greece altogether (islands, Epirus, Peloponnese, etc.).